Top 8 Things You Need to Know Before Passing the Smog Test.

-1. Running Right - Do not subject your vehicle to a Smog Inspection if it does not run right.
+1. Running Right - Do not subject your vehicle to a smog inspection if it does not run right.
 Chances are that it will fail the smog check and you will lose your inspection fee.
 Seek repair assistance first.
-This will save you time and money, and insure your vehicle will pass the smog test.
+This will save you time and money, and ensure your vehicle will pass the smog test.

 2. Take a Drive - Drive your vehicle for at least 20 minutes prior to arriving at the smog station.
 This will ensure your vehicle is properly warmed up and is running at it's optimum level.
 Remember your engine is a fuel burning machine.
 To ensure proper combustion it needs to have sufficient time to warm-up and this can be accomplished through driving for at least 10 to 15 miles.

 Note: Read your fuel additive's instructions regarding having your vehicle smog tested while using the additive.
-Fuel system additives and fuel system treatments, such as Blue Sky Clean Air, require using the complete application and refueling with fresh fuel prior to the smog check.
+Fuel system additives and fuel system treatments require using the complete application and refueling with fresh fuel prior to the smog check.

 4. Inflate Tires - During the smog inspection, the smog technician may need to drive your vehicle on a dynamometer as a part of the smog test process.
 Making sure your vehicle's tire pressures are even and correct will allow the vehicle to be driven with greater stability and accuracy during the smog exam.
 This will improve the overall emissions output of your vehicle by allowing the engine to maintain a constant and steady load.
 Correct and even tire pressure may be the deciding factor between a borderline vehicle failing or passing the smog test.